torvalds/linux/Documentation/admin-guide/device-mapper/delay.rst

    to write and flush operations on optionally different write_device with optionally different sector offset

-9: same as 6 arguments plus define flush_offset and flush_delay explicitely
+9: same as 6 arguments plus define flush_offset and flush_delay explicitly
    on/with optionally different flush_device/flush_offset.

 Offsets are specified in sectors.